nxskok/stad29-notes/slides_d29.md

 * So far, have seen:

    * response variable counted or measured (regression)

    * response variable categorized (logistic regression)

 and have predicted response from explanatory variables.

 * But what if response is time until event (eg. time of survival after surgery)?

 * Additional complication: event might not have happened at end of study (eg. patient still alive).
 But knowing that patient has "not died yet" presumably informative.
-Such data called {\em censored}.
+Such data called *censored*.

-* Enter {\em survival analysis}, in particular the "Cox proportional hazards model".
+* Enter *survival analysis*, in particular the "Cox proportional hazards model".

-* Explanatory variables in this context often called {\em covariates}.
+* Explanatory variables in this context often called *covariates*.

 ## Example: still dancing?